NBISweden/data-submission-documentation/ENA/SOP/locus_tag_registration.md

 # Locus tags for biodiversity projects

+This SOP describes how to register a locus tag for assembly submissions to ENA.

+## Details

 All species in the EBP and ERGA initiatives will aim to have assemblies/annotations submitted.
 For a functional assembly there must be a locus tag registered for the species prior to the assembly being submitted.

 There are two ways to register a locus tag.